mdainese/academic-kickstart/content/home/CV.md

 weight = 10

 +++

-This is an example of using the *custom* widget to create your own homepage section.

 I am a teaching instructor for the following courses at University X:

 - CS101: An intro to computer science